 A Terrifying, Deadly Storm Struck Mississippi In 1936… And No One Saw It Coming

-On April 5, 1936, one of the deadliest spates of tornadoes in United States history struck several southern states, with Mississippi receiving some of the worst damage.
-The first of the deadly twisters touched down in Coffeeville then headed to Tupelo, devastating the town.
-By the time the unexpected twister arrived in Tupelo, it was an F5 that was three blocks wide, with wind speeds in excess of 300 miles per hour.
-According to some reports, the wind was so strong that it caused pine needles to become embedded in the trunks of trees.
+On April 5, 1936, one of the deadliest spates of tornadoes in United States history struck several southern states, with Mississippi receiving some of the worst damage of all.
+The first of many deadly twisters touched down in Coffeeville and then headed to Tupelo, utterly devastating the town as a result.
+By the time the unexpected twister arrived in Tupelo, it was doing F5 damage that was three blocks wide, with wind speeds in excess of 300 miles per hour.
+Some reports after the fact mentioned that the wind was so strong that it caused pine needles to become embedded in the trunks of trees.

 When all was said and done, the tornado claimed the lives of 216 Tupelo residents; however, the number is actually much higher as the names of African-Americans were not reported.
-One notable survivor of the 1936 twister is Elvis Presley, who was just one-year-old at the time.
-Regardless of how much time has passed, this Tupelo twister remains one of the worst in the nation’s history.
+One notable survivor of the 1936 twister is Elvis Presley, who was just one year old at the time.
+Regardless of how much time has passed, the Tupelo tornado remains one of the worst in the nation’s history.

 Do you have any storm stories to share?
 Do you know of anyone who was affected by the terrifying Tupelo tornado?
 Let us know!

 If you can’t get enough of the wild weather in Mississippi, you might also want to check out all the details about the coldest winter in MS while you’re at it.

 - What was the worst tornado in MS history?

 Although the qualifier “worst” is subjective, there have been several horrific tornadoes that went down as the worst tornadoes in MS history.
 Some of these tornadoes were: